 Students are encouraged to adjust their master's degree plan to maximize their unique gifts and individual interests.
-There are three tracks: Licensed Alcohol and Drug Counselor (LADC), Marriage and Family, and Cross-Cultural Track, in addition to open electives.
-Students may select any electives desired; thus, students may take one or more electives from any track or the open electives.
-Because of differing licensure requirements from state to state and within other countries/provinces, students should determine from their initial course of study which electives they will pursue.
+There are three tracks: Licensed Alcohol and Drug Counselor (LADC), Marriage and Family, and the Cross-Cultural Track, in addition to open electives.
+Students may take one or more electives from any track or the open electives.
+Due to differing licensure requirements from state to state and within other countries/provinces, students should determine from their initial course of study which electives they will pursue.

-- LADC TRACK: Designed or students interested in primarily working as a drug and alcohol counselor.
+- LADC TRACK: Designed for students interested in working primarily as a drug and alcohol counselor.
 Course work may lead to licensure as an Alcohol and Drug Counselor.
-Students are required to determine licensure rules for each state and insure they have met all licensure requirements. - MARRIAGE AND FAMILY TRACK: Designed for students interested in primarily working with family systems.
-Coursework may meet partial requirements for certification as a Marriage and Family Therapist in the state of Nebraska. - CROSS-CULTURAL COUNSELING TRACK (Member Care): Designed for students interested in primarily working with mission organizations domestically and globally.
+Students are required to determine licensure rules for each state and ensure they have met all licensure requirements. - MARRIAGE AND FAMILY TRACK: Designed for students interested in working primarily with family systems.
+Coursework may meet partial requirements for certification as a Marriage and Family Therapist in the state of Nebraska. - CROSS-CULTURAL COUNSELING TRACK (Member Care): Designed for students interested in working primarily with mission organizations domestically and globally.